Help your fur family thrive - buy our books

 itchy cat scratching

-The general appearance of miliary dermatitis is discrete light brown crusts that can be present anywhere on your cat's skin – they can also be evenly distributed over their entire body.
-Cats will lick, bite or scratch due to the fact that they are mild to intensely itchy – which only makes it worse.
-There are times that even touching your cat’s skin causes them to scratch, lick, bite, or twitch.
+Cats can lick, bite, or scratch due to the fact that they are mild to intensely itchy — which only makes it worse.
+There are times when even touching your cat’s skin causes them to scratch, lick, bite, or twitch.

 Questions?
 If you'd like to speak with a veterinarian about the bumps on your cat's skin, Click here